 - Cutting-edge methods such as optogenetics (where neurons are activated or silenced in the brains of living animals using light beams) are being used to probe the cause and progression of cell circuit defects in HD.

 The NINDS-funded PREDICT-HD study and several international studies are working to identify and validate biomarkers for HD.
 Biomarkers are biological changes that can be used to predict, diagnose, or monitor a disease.
 One goal of PREDICT-HD is to determine if the progression of the disease correlates with changes in brain scan images, or with chemical changes in blood, urine, or cerebrospinal fluid.
 Another goal is to find measurable changes in personality, mood, and cognition that typically precede the appearance of motor symptoms of HD.
 A third phase of PredictHD is ongoing.

 A related NINDS-supported study aims to identify additional human genetic factors that influence the course of the disease.
 Finding genetic variants that slow or accelerate the pace of disease progression promise to provide important new targets for disease intervention and therapy.

-Scientists can take adult blood or skin cells and return them to a pluripotent state (called iPS, cells), where they can become most cells of the body.
-Through a NINDS-funded consortium, researchers are using cultures of these cell lines (created from people with HD who have donated skin and blood samples for research) to understand why neurons malfunction and die in HD, and to rapidly test potential new drugs.
+Through a NINDS-funded consortium, researchers are using cultures of cell lines (created from people with HD who have donated skin and blood samples for research) to understand why neurons malfunction and die in HD, and to rapidly test potential new drugs.
 Another approach may be to mobilize stem cells that are already there and can move into damaged tissue.